pop-os/docs/src/navigate-pop/viewing-sorting-options.md

 # Viewing & Sorting Options in Nautilus

-Users can change file icon size and sort files alphabetically, by modification date, file size, and type.
+Users can change file icon size and sort files alphabetically, by modification date, by file size, or by type.

-- List view: Orders files and folders into columns and rows with sortable headers.
+- **List view**: Orders files and folders into columns and rows with sortable headers.
-- Grid view: Orders files and folders into an array of icons.
+- **Grid view**: Orders files and folders into an array of icons.

 Toggle between List and Grid view using the icon in the upper right corner.